jaidencode/Unix-Optrix/README.md

 python3 setup_bootloader.py --iso my_image.iso
 ```

+The build script tries to locate `mkisofs` or the `genisoimage` alternative.
+If
-If `mkisofs` is available an ISO named `OptrixOS.iso` is created.
-Otherwise the
+either is available an ISO named `OptrixOS.iso` is produced.
+When none are
-script outputs `disk.img` which can be run with:
+found the step is skipped and only `disk.img` is generated which can be run with:

 ```bash
 qemu-system-x86_64 -hda disk.img